Antimality/MyBoplMods/README.md

 # MyBoplMods
  A collection of my Bopl Battle mods!

-# Ideas:
+# Mods:
+## Time Stop timer
+Display how long until time stop starts and how long until it ends
 ## Scale Control (WIP)
 Fight like antman!
 Enlarge and shrink at will to shoot massive arrows and shrink for last minute dodges!
 ### Current hurdles
 Currently works in local, more extensive testing needed.
 For it to work on multiplayer I need to change which inputs the game sends and recieves online.

+# Ideas:
-## Enhanced Grapple (WIP)
+## Enhanced Grapple
 DESCRIPTION
 ### Current hurdles
 Still haven't figured out how this ability works at all
-## Time Stop timer
-Display how long until time stop starts and how long until it ends
-### Current Hurdles
-Learn how to add ui elements
 ## Rock enhancements:
 * Dry Rock:Rock jumps off water for extreme rock plays!
 * Cancle Rock: Cancel rock at will